Board of Directors

 and communities, the Phoenix Ensemble has carried out the work of Ansonia Music Outreach, presenting hundreds of events designed to inspire a new and diverse audience for classical music.

 There is a large population of people who feel that the arts do not relate to them, that the arts are only meant for a small minority, or that the arts will never fit into the daily enjoyment of their lives.
 These beliefs are untrue, and the work and accomplishments of Ansonia Music Outreach demonstrate this.
 A continued decline in funding for arts education, a quickly changing generational perspective, and diminishing opportunities for the public to be introduced to and learn about the art form, has created an atmosphere where classical music is marginalized in this country.
 An effort must be made to rethink how the musical arts are presented, and to inspire a new and wider American audience, through a more innovative integration of the arts into the community.
 We are not only focused on reaching out to young audiences.
-Arts education and audience building efforts can be just as effective when directed towards adult audiences as they are when directed towards young people.
+Arts education and audience building efforts can be just as effective when directed towards adult and senior audiences as they are when directed towards young people.
 Since 1992, we have brought the gift of music to the underserved and to communities in need, for children, adults, and the elderly, enriching the lives of thousands, and inspiring many who previously were unaware of the positive influence the arts can make in their lives.

 Our Access to Music